JWC71/Directions_in_markdown/README.md

 # How to Skateboard
 ---

 Skateboarding is when a person rides standing balanced on a small board mounted on wheels.
 Skateboarding gives the user entertainment and transportation device.
-It can also help build strength and good balance for the person.
+It can also help build strength and balance for the person.

 # Warning
 ---